 - The Office of Admission is working to secure and apply scholarship funds to help meet the financial need of accepted students of color.
 In mid-March, we awarded the Charles Thomas Scholarship to a select group of incoming students who applied with support from the college access group or community-based organization with which they are affiliated.
 The Thomas Scholarship honors the pioneering Black student-athlete who overcame intense racism to compete and star on the OWU baseball and football teams from 1903-05.
 Thomas inspired Branch Rickey, who later helped integrate Major League Baseball.

 - We are holding focus groups at least two times a year with current students of color to ensure appropriate messaging and representation of our community in marketing and recruitment materials.
-We are planning to meet with another group in April.

 - We have begun a dialogue with City of Delaware officials, the Delaware Police Department, and local business owners to improve the neighborhood climate for students of color.
 We are embedded within the City of Delaware, and city streets run throughout our campus.
 Delaware Police have a responsibility to keep these streets and our neighborhood safe, and we have the responsibility to work with them to understand our campus community and protect our students and help them feel safe.

-- The Delaware MLK Committee and OWU pre-recorded a panel discussion featuring local leaders and activists discussing “The Way Forward” in today’s national climate.
+- The Delaware MLK Committee and OWU pre-recorded a panel discussion for 2021 featuring local leaders and activists discussing “The Way Forward” in today’s national climate.
 This annual event also is responsible for raising funds for the MLK Scholarship fund for Delaware students.

 - The Council for Diversity, Equity, and Inclusion has created a DEI Book Discussion Group for faculty and staff.
 The group will meet twice a month to read and discuss a DEI-related book.
-This semester’s book is Caste: The Origins of Our Discontents by Isabel Wilkerson.
+This spring 2021 book is Caste: The Origins of Our Discontents by Isabel Wilkerson.
 The plan is to continue the book readings in the summer, too.

 - The Five College of Ohio is offering a Weathering Challenges Together Conversation Series for all faculty and staff to discuss COVID-related challenges.
 The series includes specific conversations for BIPOC faculty and staff, those living with disabilities or extended illnesses, those living alone during the pandemic, and others who have multiple caretaking responsibilities.